 Since I added this example later I captured the same Teddy bear on a different location.
 I’ll add it for comparison now and make a new capture at the same location as the other later.

 With 228k polygons it’s clearly the best of the three and the when comparing the geometric detail in MatCap mode this proves that Autodesk’s engine is very good.
 Smart Cropping did a good job, with no orphan geometry flyng around.
-The fact that the still offer it for free (there’s also a free version of the ReMake desktop software that uses the same engine) is awesome.
+The fact that the still offer it for free is awesome.

 Verdict & Future Solutions (updated January 2017)